 15:17 so that the rest of humanity may seek the Lord,

 namely, all the Gentiles I have called to be my own,’ says the Lord, who makes these things 15:18 known from long ago.

 This is a quotation from Amos 9:11f.
 But ‘whereas Amos was referring to the rebuilding of the Jewish state and the welcoming of Gentiles into it, James said this prophecy was being fulfilled as Gentiles entered the church of Jesus the messiah.’
 (Travis, I Believe in the Second Coming of Jesus, p127).

-Food polluted by idols – lit. ‘the pollution of idols’ or ‘the defilements caused by idols’ (Peterson, who explains: ‘What James is demanding in the first instance is a complete abandonment of the spiritual defilement that comes from idolatry.’).
+“Things defiled by idols” – lit. ‘the pollution of idols’ or ‘the defilements caused by idols’ (Peterson, who explains: ‘What James is demanding in the first instance is a complete abandonment of the spiritual defilement that comes from idolatry.’).
 Such abstinence is out of consideration for the ‘weaker’ Jewish brethren (1 Cor 8; Rom 14).

 Barnabas, Paul and Mark

 Paul and Barnabas Part Company, 36-41

 15:36 After some days Paul said to Barnabas, “Let’s return and visit the brothers in every town where we proclaimed the word of the Lord to see how they are doing.”
 15:37 Barnabas wanted to bring John called Mark along with them too, 15:38 but Paul insisted that they should not take along this one who had left them in Pamphylia and had not accompanied them in the work.
 15:39 They had a sharp disagreement, so that they parted company.
 Barnabas took along Mark and sailed away to Cyprus, 15:40 but Paul chose Silas and set out, commended to the grace of the Lord by the brothers and sisters.
 15:41 He passed through Syria and Cilicia, strengthening the churches.